-Joining new plastic toilet connections to old cast iron waste pipes is a very common problem encountered by DIY enthusiasts.
-The difference in the pipe diameters and the rigidity of cast iron soil and vent pipes makes it very difficult to cut into them to add a new toilet or even the waste pipe from a wash hand basin or shower.
+Joining new plastic toilet connections to old cast iron waste pipes when fitting a new soil and vent toilet waste pipe is a very common problem encountered by DIY enthusiasts.
+The difference in the pipe diameters and the rigidity of cast iron soil and vent pipes makes it very difficult to cut into them to add a new toilet or even the waste pipe from a wash basin or shower.
 Although cast iron pipes can be drilled to accept a new waste pipe and can also be ground down to accept a 100mm waste pipe collar, it is ultimately cheaper, in most circumstances, to change the cast iron pipes for a new plastic soil and vent system.

-This is a long and detailed project divided into two parts and covers the fitting of the external waste pipework necessary for fitting a new toilet.
-The work required to fit 32 or 40mm solvent cement waste pipes for hand basins, sinks and shower waste pipes can be seen by clicking here and part Part 2 of the project can be seen by clicking here.
+This is a long and detailed project divided into two parts and covers the fitting of the external waste pipework necessary for fitting a new toilet or to move a toilet.
+The work required to fit 32 or 40mm solvent cement waste pipes for hand basins, sinks and shower waste pipes can be seen by clicking here and Part 2 of the project can be seen by clicking here.

 Just above the horizontal grey pipe you can see a couple of pink dots.
 This is where the old cast iron toilet waste came out of the building together with the waste pipe from the wash hand basin.
 A new bathroom has been created to the left of the old one, hence all the pipes need moving.